 This imposes severe conditions on the engine.
 Friction of dry piston rings upon dry cylinder walls causes scuffing and rapid wearing.
 These can be relieved by exercising the set at least once a week for a minimum time of 30 minutes per exercise period.
 Preferably, run the set under at least 50 percent load to allow the engine to reach normal operating temperature.
 This will keep engine parts lubricated, maintain fuel prime, prevent electrical relay contacts from oxidizing and insure easy emergency starts.
-Onan automatic transfer switches contain an optional exercise switch which, by pre-selection, will start, determine run period and shut down a set on a weekly frequency.
-For example, the switch can be set for time of start, length of run, A.M. or P.M. and day of week.
+Onan automatic transfer switches have as an option an exerciser clock which, by pre-selection, will start, determine run period and shut down set on a weekly frequency.
+For example, the exerciser can be set for time of start, length of run, A.M. or P.M. and day of week.